 For herbs, I’d argue six pods is plenty.
 I’ve had a 9-pod setup running with basil, mint, parsley, chives, thyme, dill, and two cherry tomato plants going at once, and honestly?
 The mint tried to eat everything.
 More pods just means more opportunities for one aggressive plant to crowd out the others.
 If you’re planning a pure herb garden, six pods is probably fine.

 Where 9 pods actually makes a difference is if you want to mix plant types.
 Grow some herbs on one side and a couple of compact veggie varieties on the other.
-The Bounty’s larger water bowl and grow deck are built for that kind of setup, and the 30W light versus the Harvest Elite’s 20W genuinely shows when you’re growing anything that needs more intensity.
+The Bounty’s larger water bowl and grow deck are built for that kind of setup, and the 30W light versus the Harvest Elite’s 20W makes a real difference when you’re growing anything that needs more intensity.
 Tomatoes, peppers, larger leafy plants.
 The Bounty is the better choice for those.

 But if you’re a beginner who just wants fresh basil and maybe some cilantro, the extra pods are mostly noise.
 You’re not going to fill 9 pods right away and you probably don’t want to maintain that many plants at once while you’re still learning.
 I didn’t.
 I started with the Harvest and was glad for the smaller footprint.